-Football is the unofficial sport of Thanksgiving, but backyard pigskin works better as an idea than an activity.
-Half the players aren't fit enough to play, there's always one guy delivering cheap-shots and hard tackles, and the quarterbacks are so bad they make Ryan Fitzpatrick look competent.
-Plus, nothing screams "holiday cheer" like a trip to the E.R. for a broken nose.
+Backyard football is the unofficial sport of Thanksgiving, but pick-up pigskin works better as concept than reality.
+Half the crew is out of shape, there's always one guy delivering cheap-shots, and the quarterbacks are so bad they make Nathan Peterman look competent.

 How do I play golf without my loved ones disowning me?

-Thanksgiving is a time for gathering, but at some point, everyone needs their space.
-Don't worry about offending your family by heading out to golf; they're probably getting sick of you anyway.
+It is a time of gathering, but at some point, everyone needs their space.
+Don't worry about offending family by heading out to golf; they're probably getting sick of you anyway.
 Besides, chances are part of the clan is going shopping.
 Their journey to the mall is your ticket to the course.

 Do I have to bring the rest of the family?

 Depends.
 Make sure everyone feels included; conversely, this is not the time for your 94-year-old grandma to pick up the game.
-If a family member isn't totally foreign to the sport, pass along the invite.
+(Sorry Grandma Betty but both you and I know your weekly church-league putt-putt jamboree doesn't count.)
+If a family member isn't totally foreign to the sport, pass along the call.